 In 1993 Photo-Talk showcased photographers and their work on a weekly basis on DCTV channel 58 in Denver, Colorado.
 Previously Photo-Talk offered a platform for photographers to share their photography, their back-stories and talk about their work or the medium in general to an audience.
 Here the audience gains a deeper understanding of what the photographer’s images mean to the photographer.
 The power of Photo-Talk was being able to see each photographer’s perception and how each found a unique path to their success.

 After watching several interviews, the audience understands that there isn’t just one definition of the medium, or a single need that it fills nor a single formula to success as a career.
-There are just creatives on their own individual path… each with a fascinating story.
+There are creatives on their own individual path… each with a fascinating story.
 For those with an interest in photography and those making the images, Photo-Talk allows a larger perspective of the whole community.
-Besides the entertainment through viewing the interviews, fellow photographers gain insights and inspiration by the varied back-stories associated with every photographer’s journey is.
+Besides the entertainment through viewing the interviews, fellow photographers gain insights and inspiration by the varied back-stories associated with every photographer’s journey.

 It enabled the audience to see their own unique path as being OK instead of feeling a need to replicate the journey of a single mentor.
 The beauty of this is its universal application to all endeavors in life.